 In the event your institution does not use Canvas or Moodle or Blackboard, OR your LMS Administrator has not set you up with a handy-dandy Echo360 direct-embed option in your LMS, you can still embed Echo360 videos into the content windows of your LMS.
 This may be of particular interest to Desire2Learn, or Sakai users, as Echo360 has not yet developed a direct-embed option for those LMS'.

-If your Echo360 administrator has the Public Links/Embeddable Links feature enabled for your institution, you will see a Public links section in the Sharing tab for video content in your library (click a video tile in the library, then click Sharing in the lower section of the page, as shown below).
+If your Echo360 administrator has the Public Links/Embeddable Links feature enabled for your institution, you will see a Links section at the bottom of the media details page for video content in your library (click a video tile in the library, then scroll to the bottom section of the page, as shown below).

-If you do not see the Public links section on the Sharing tab, your administrator has not enabled this feature for your institution.
-If you also do not see the Share button, you are not the owner of this item.
-Perhaps you accessed the content details page by clicking View from the class list?
-Check the Owner field on the top of the right side of the lower panel.
+If you do not see the Links section on the media details page, your administrator has not enabled this feature for your institution OR you are not the owner of this item.
+Perhaps you accessed the media details page by clicking Details from the class list?
+Check the Name listed at the top of the Info tab.
 If you are NOT the owner, you may be able to create a copy of this content.
 The copy you create will be owned by you.

 If you do have Public links available to you, you can generate a URL to post for the video, or generate embed code to place into a content window in your LMS.
 Both options will create a link directly to the video, though will present them differently.
 Blackboard, in particular, provides a Web Link option within the Build Content menu.
 Pasting a Public link URL for an Echo360 video into the Web Link URL field generates a link directly to the video which also opens in a new tab.